doodboard/tutorial/README.md

 For example, if none of your LEDs light up, try reflowing LED_1.
 If LED_1, 2 and 3 light up, but not 4, try reflowing LED_3 and 4 until 4 lights up.

-Default color for LED is RED with default R2 hex file.
-If some of your LEDs light up in diffrent colour, it's due to corrupted signal caused by bad solder joints.
+Default colour for LED is RED with default R2 hex file.
+If some of your LEDs light up in different colour, it's due to corrupted signal caused by bad solder joints.
-If some of your LEDs work, but not in serial, so for insance LED_1, 2 and 8 light up, the same principle applies.
+If some of your LEDs work, but not in serial, so for instance LED_1, 2 and 8 light up, the same principle applies.
 Work on LED 2 and 3 until 3 lights up.

 ![promicro2](https://github.com/doodboard/tutorial/blob/main/img/promicro_2.jpg)